mne-tools/mne-cpp/doc/gh-pages/pages/contribute/conv_style.md

 ---
 # Coding Conventions and Style Guide

-### Naming Conventions
+## Naming Conventions

-Please make use of the following coding conventions when contributing to MNE-CPP.
+Please make use of the following coding conventions when contributing to MNE-CPP:

 |Object|Rule|
 | --------------- | ------------------- |